azure-nginx/azure-nginx/README.md

 azure-nginx is 100% Open Source and *not* an official Azure Service.

-This project is the first attempt at creating a reliable development framework to allow for a multitude of Open Source projects to run as self reliant services on Azure.
+This project is the first step towards a reliable development framework that allows for a multitude of Open Source projects to run as self reliant services on Azure.

 The core components of azure-nginx will be further generalized for that purpose in the future.